FAQs and Risks

 - Where is the gold held?
 Is it safe?

-The gold that underlies the Trust's shares is held in the form of allocated London Good Delivery Bars, typically referred to as 400-oz bars, in the London vaults of HSBC Bank plc, the Custodian of the trust.
+The gold that underlies the Trust's shares is held in the form of allocated London Good Delivery Bars, typically referred to as 400-oz bars, in the London vaults of ICBC Standard Bank Plc, the Custodian of the trust.
 The safekeeping methods are essentially those that have developed in the London market for a substantial period of time.
 Those safeguards have stood the test of time for both individuals and institutions (including many governments) that store their gold in London vaults.